See how strong your tests really are—not just how much code they exercise.

 - Branch coverage → how much logic they explore

-- Test strength → an overall measure of the real quality of your tests
+- Test strength → a measure of the effectiveness of those tests that you’ve got

 The power of mutation testing